Sailors aboard the USS John Finn conduct a gun shoot in the South China Sea

 SOUTH CHINA SEA (Sep.
-14, 2025) — Ensign Dalton Jones, from Tega Cay, South Carolina, reloads an M18 9mm pistol on the flight deck aboard the Arleigh Burke-class guided-missile destroyer USS John Finn (DDG 113) during a small-arms gun shoot in the South China Sea, Sep.
+14, 2025) — Gunner’s Mate 3rd Class Trevor Cipriani, left, and Fire Controlman 3rd Class Ryan Beattie load ammo in a .50-caliber machine gun on the aft missile deck aboard the Arleigh Burke-class guided-missile destroyer USS John Finn (DDG 113) during a gun shoot in the South China Sea, Sep.
 14. John Finn is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Alexandria Esteban)

 |Date Taken: